-Since $\alpha_*$ is related to the eigenvalues of $A$.
-It is not economical to compute the optimal parameter $\alpha_*$ for the large scale matrix $A$.
-Thus, in practical implementation, we make an approximation for $\alpha_*$~\cite{H.2014}.
-The practical choice strategy of parameter $\alpha$ is as follows:
+Since $\alpha_*$ is related to the eigenvalues of $A$, it is expensive to compute the optimal parameter $\alpha_*$ for large scale matrix $A$.
+Therefore, in practical implementation, we need to make an approximation for $\alpha_*$, refer to \cite{H.2014}.
+The practical choice strategy for parameter $\alpha$ is

 \end{remark}